daftcorp/github-team-sync/README.md

 - CLI niceties like dry-run option, for example
 - support for creating/managing teams in addition to just adding / removing users
 - plenty more..

+## Contributing

+Pull requests are welcome.

+## CHANGELOG

+- v0.0.1 - 4.7.14: initial release - basic adding / deleting of users to hardcoded teams and org